-- Single Sex by Apartment
+- Single Sex by Apartment (Flexible Housing by request)

 - Air Conditioning

-- Private outside entrances for each apartment
+- Private exterior entrances for each apartment

-- Cable, wireless access and hard-wired internet access in each bedroom
+- Cable, wireless access and hard-wired Internet access in each bedroom

 Click on a link below to find out more specifics about each topic or go to our Frequently Asked Questions page specifically designed for residents of the Graduate Complex.

 - What Do I Need to Bring?